sahanse/pgcrud/README.md

-# pgcrud - A Simple PostgreSQL CRUD Utility
+# postgres-crud - A Simple PostgreSQL CRUD Utility

-**pgcrud** is a lightweight and efficient PostgreSQL query builder for performing Create, Read, Update, and Delete (CRUD) operations.
+**postgres-crud** is a lightweight and efficient PostgreSQL query builder for performing Create, Read, Update, and Delete (CRUD) operations.
 It provides a simple API to interact with your PostgreSQL database without writing raw SQL queries.

 ## Features
 - 🛠️ **Simplified CRUD operations** for PostgreSQL